-Finally, CETaL has a midterm evaluation form that can be administered a quarter of the way into the course by an appropriate third party (while you step out of the room for 10-15 minutes).
-Another effective technique is having the third-party person conduct a focus group interview of the students (again, with you out of the room) about their experiences of learning in your class, with the responses relayed to you later in anonymous form.
+CETaL has a formative evaluation process that can be administered anonymously online.
+Another effective technique is having a third-party person conduct a focus group interview of the students (with you out of the room) about their experiences of learning in your class, with the responses relayed to you later in anonymous form.

 16. Because my teaching is still a work in progress, can any feedback I get from CETaL be kept confidential?

 First everyone’s teaching is (or at least should be) in a state of ongoing growth.
 Unless otherwise explicitly agreed to by all interested parties, CETaL feedback is considered formative and confidential, in compliance with the “Ethical Guidelines for Educational Developers” published by the Core Committee of the Professional and Organizational Development Network in Higher Education.
 CETaL will not disclose to a third party the results of any formative assessment or consultation (or even the topic of such a consultation) that you request, subject to the usual legal exceptions (e.g., potential suicide, murder, gross misconduct).
 You, of course, are free to choose to share the feedback with others as you wish.

 CETaL does not do summative evaluations of teaching.
 That role is the jurisdiction of your department chair and/or departmental evaluation committee.

 18. Can CETaL suggest a form that can be used to do a peer observation of a faculty member’s teaching?

 A resource book is available at http://academics.utep.edu/LinkClick.aspx?link=UTEP+Peer+Observation+Booklet.pdf&tabid=58396&mid=129801